Apply for BioGEM Today

 BioGEM requires two letters of recommendation.
 Follow the prompts on the NSF ETAP website to send a request to your letter writers.
 Typically, it is appropriate to reach out to a letter writer personally before going through an automated system.
 By reaching out personally, you can obtain their consent and confirmation that they are willing to write a letter on your behalf.
 Once your prospective letter writer has agreed to serve as a reference, you can inform them that the ETAP system will send them an email containing a link to submit their recommendation.
 Additionally, the ETAP system offers the option to send reminder emails to letter writers if needed.
 For further details, please visit NSF ETAP and click on FAQ on the upper right side of the page for additional information.

 BioGEM was designed to provide participating scholars with a dynamic interdisciplinary experience with a network of mentors.
-In your application, you are asked to describe a type of project that would be of interest to you.
+In your application, you are asked to describe a lab doing research that would be of interest to you.
 Some examples are listed below.
-Alternatively, if you would like to work on another project, not listed here, please describe the project and list any EEB KU faculty or other faculty from KU and/or our partnering institutions that would be appropriate.
-If you have questions, contact the program coordinator.
+Alternatively, if you would like to work in another lab, not listed here, please describe the project and list any EEB KU faculty or other faculty from KU and/or our partnering institutions that would be appropriate.
+If you have questions, you may reach us at biogem@ku.edu

 Join the Baum Lab